 Social value was at the heart of the discussion and emerging professionals left excited by the positive impacts their work should and can make in the surrounding regions.

-Hamish Dunlop is an Assistant Engineer with WSP UK and the regional chair of Progress Network North West.
+Hamish Dunlop is an Assistant Engineer with WSP UK and was the regional chair of Progress Network North West.